 Oppenheimer encounters intense competition in all aspects of the securities and investment banking business and competes directly with other securities firms, banks and investment banking boutiques, a significant number of which have substantially greater resources and offer a wider range of financial services than the Company.
 In addition, Oppenheimer faces increasing competition from other sources, such as commercial banks, insurance companies, private equity and financial sponsors and certain major corporations that have entered the securities industry through acquisition, including Fintech competitors offering online investment services to smaller investors.
 In recent years, online firms have offered "free" trades to all investors, which have become increasingly popular with small investors.
-At present, it is not possible to determine the nature of this competitive threat, given its relative newness and the type of client it has attracted to date.
+To date, this competitive threat has not demonstrably impacted the Company's business as it primarily is attractive to smaller investors who are not a target client group for the Company.
 Additionally, foreign-based securities firms and commercial banks regularly offer their services in performing a variety of investment banking functions including mergers and acquisitions advice, leveraged buy-out financing, merchant banking, and bridge financing, all in direct competition with U.S. investment banks.